skumble27/python-api-challenge/README.md

 ![SH Temp vs Lat](https://raw.githubusercontent.com/skumble27/python-api-challenge/master/Images/sh_Latitude_vs_Max_Temp.png)

+The **r-sqaured value is 0.497** which indicates that there is a modest correlation between latitude and daily maximum temperature, however this correlation does not appear to be as strong as seen in the latitudes of the northern hemisphere.

 ***Northern Hemisphere - Humidity (%) vs. Latitude***

 ![NH Humidity](https://raw.githubusercontent.com/skumble27/python-api-challenge/master/Images/NH_Latitude_vs_Humidity.png)

+The **r-sqaured value is 0.0286** suggesting that there is a very weak correlation between latitudes and humidity indicating that high humidity can occur throughout various geographical locations.

 ***Southern Hemisphere - Humidity (%) vs. Latitude***

 ![SH Humidity](https://raw.githubusercontent.com/skumble27/python-api-challenge/master/Images/sh_Latitude_vs_Humidity.png)

+As with the northern hemisphere, the correlation between humidity and latitude are weak with an **r-sqaured value of 0.0123**

 ***Northern Hemisphere - Cloudiness (%) vs. Latitude***

 ![Nh Cloudiness](https://raw.githubusercontent.com/skumble27/python-api-challenge/master/Images/NH_Latitude_vs_cloudiness.png)

+The **r-sqaured value is 0.023** which suggests that there is quite a weak correlation between latitudes and cloud cover, as the later can be relatively high across various regions on the planet.

 ***Southern Hemisphere - Cloudiness (%) vs. Latitude***

 ![SH Cloudiness](https://raw.githubusercontent.com/skumble27/python-api-challenge/master/Images/sh_Latitude_vs_cloudiness.png)

+The **r-sqaured value is 0.002**, which as seen with the northern hemisphere, has quite a weak correlation to proximity to the equator indicating that high cloud cover can be found across various regions.

 ***Northern Hemisphere - Wind Speed (mph) vs. Latitude***

 ![WindSpeed](https://raw.githubusercontent.com/skumble27/python-api-challenge/master/Images/NH_Latitude_vs_windspeed.png)

+The **r-sqaured value is 0.01**

 ***Southern Hemisphere - Wind Speed (mph) vs. Latitude***